Campus Greenhouse Gas Emissions Inventory

 The University of Iowa, The University of Minnesota, The University of Oklahoma, and Tufts University all are full members of the Chicago Climate Exchange.
 Members have made a voluntary, legally binding commitment to reduce their emissions of greenhouse gases by four percent below the average of their 1998-2001 baseline by 2006.

 In 1999 Tufts University committed to meeting or beating the Kyoto Protocol greenhouse gas reduction goal.
-Tufts University Greenhouse Gas Emissions Inventory for 1990 and 1998 (2001).
+Method for Conducting a Greenhouse Gas Emissions Inventory for Colleges and Universities from Tufts University

 The State of New Jersey adopted a Greenhouse Gas Action Plan to reduce greenhouse gas emissions by 3.5 %.
 Fifty-six colleges and universities were part of this project.